nokindj/lab-advance-querying-mongo/queries.md

 sort: {name: 1, "acquisition.acquired_month": 1}
 limit: 10

-### 19. All the companies that have been founded between 2000 and 2010, but have not been acquired before 2011.
+### 19. All the companies that have been founded between 2000 and 2010, but have not been acquirecd d before 2011.

 query: {$and: [{founded_year: {$gte: 2000, $lte: 2010}}, {"acquisition.acquired_year":{$gt: 2011}}]}